material & care

 - INNER ARM LENGTH (H)

 Place the tape measure low under the armpit, just below the shoulder bone, and follow it along the inside of the arm to the end of the sleeve till the end.
-About 2 cm is usually added to this measurement as well.
+To this measurement is usually added about 2 centimeters.
 The arm length of a short-sleeved garment is measured from the same starting point in a straight line to the end of the sleeve.

 - HIPS (C)